 Bird photography is one of the few styles of photography where equipment matters; without the correct equipment, great bird photos are next to impossible.

-BEST LENS FOR BIRD PHOTOGRAPHY
+BEST LENS FOR TAKING PICTURES OF BIRDS

 A telephoto lens is anything more than a 200mm lens, and some wildlife photographers recommend this size lens for bird photography.
 In my experience, 200 mm is an awfully small focal length for birds; anything less than 600mm isn’t ideal for bird photography, even at close range.